- IMT1031 Introduction to Programming or

 - Final, written exam 3 hours (60%).

-The first assignment is an individual assignment focused on developing a simple app which accesses both sensor data and Internet resources.
-The second assignment is a group project implementing a new application, such as a game, visualization tool, media production app, or productivity tool.
-Both assigments counts for 20 % each and both have to pass in order to be able to attend final written exam who counts for 60 %.
+The first assignment is an individual assignment focused on developing a simple app which accesses both sensor data and network connectivity and use of some Internet resources.
+The second assignment is a small, group project implementing a new application, such as a simple game, visualization tool, media production app, or productivity tool.
+Both assigments counts for 20% each and both have to pass in order to be able to attend final written exam.
 The group project will be on a phone/mobile device of the students choice.

 Alphabetical Scale, A(best) – F (fail)